-The results of these performance measures, and other service-based measures, will be reported to Council on a six-monthly and annual basis through the Annual Report as well as the State of the Shire snap shot and the End of Term Report, prepared at the end of each council term.
+The results of these performance measures, and other service-based measures, will be reported to Council on a six-monthly and annual basis as well as the State of the Shire snap shot and the End of Term Report, prepared at the end of each council term.

-1. STRONG COMMUNITIES, DESIRABLE LIFESTYLE [ R ] [
+1. STRONG COMMUNITIES, DESIRABLE LIFESTYLE